-- Completed reconstruction of the inner courtyard at the Department of Public Works complex on Newell Street at a cost of \$124,231. - Continued reconstructing J.B.
-Wise parking lot which includes a partially covered pedestrian walkway, new vehicle drives, lighting, landscaping, water main replacement, and the construction and separation of a storm and sanitary sewer.
-Components of the project included the water main replacement at a cost of \$164,393 and the sanitary sewer main at a cost of \$258,835.
-Construction in progress totals \$2,254,823. - Vehicle and equipment purchases in the amount of \$447,749 for a dump truck (\$125,910) and a snow plow (\$225,933) for the Department of Public Works as well as a dump truck (\$95,906) for the Water Department. - Completed the Greensview / Ives Hill sanitary sewer reconstruction at a cost of \$357,272.

-- Completed the relining of approximately 2,800 linear feet of the Western Outfall Trunk Sewer from Wealtha Avenue to the Wastewater diversion structure at a cost of \$558,685. - Continued environmental investigations and interim remedial measures on Sewall's Island.
-Construction in progress at year-end totaled \$863,737. - Began design of the Factory Street reconstruction project which is estimated to cost over \$9,000,000 and include the reconstruction of 2,600 linear feet of street as well as the replacement of the sidewalks, curbs, water main and sanitary sewer.
-Construction in progress at year-end was \$250,659. - Began design of a disinfection system for both treatment outfalls at the wastewater treatment plant.
+- Completed reconstruction of the J.B.
+Wise parking lot including a partially covered pedestrian walkway, new vehicle drives, lighting, landscaping, and the construction and separation of a storm and sanitary sewer at a cost of \$2,280,101. - Reconstructed Clinton Street at a cost of \$1,931,154 which included reconstruction of 2,300 LF of street including curbs, sidewalks, water main and storm and sanitary sewers. - Completed Marble Street Park (\$176,860) and Bicentennial Park improvements (\$266,037). - Replaced multi-media filters at the Water treatment Plant at a cost of \$435,269. - Replaced the cooling tower at the Flower Memorial Library at a cost of \$360,822. - Continued environmental investigations and interim remedial measures on Sewall's Island.
+Construction in progress at year-end totaled \$900,545. - Continued design of the Factory Street reconstruction project which is estimated to cost over \$9,000,000 and include the reconstruction of 2,600 linear feet of street as well as the replacement of the sidewalks, curbs, water main and sanitary sewer.
+Construction in progress at year-end was \$682,490. - Continued design of a disinfection system for both treatment outfalls at the wastewater treatment plant.
 The system is mandated in the renewed State Pollutant Discharge Elimination System (SPDES) permit provided by the New York State Department of Environmental Conservation.
-The construction estimate included in the Fiscal Year 2012-13 Capital Budget was \$2,700,000.
-Construction in progress at fiscal year-end was \$116,089.
+The estimated cost of the project is \$5,900,000.
+Construction in progress at fiscal year-end was \$445,046.